shaik1002/biggitlabbomb/doc/administration/geo/replication/troubleshooting/common.md

 To find more details about failed items, check
 [the `gitlab-rails/geo.log` file](../../../logs/log_parsing.md#find-most-common-geo-sync-errors)

-If you notice synchronization or verification failures, you can try to [resolve them](replication.md).
+If you notice replication or verification failures, you can try to [resolve them](replication.md#fixing-non-postgresql-replication-failures).

-If there are Repository check failures, you can try to [resolve them](synchronization_verification.md#find-repository-check-failures-in-a-geo-secondary-site).
+If there are Repository check failures, you can try to [resolve them](synchronization.md#find-repository-check-failures-in-a-geo-secondary-site).

 ##### Fixing errors found when running the Geo check Rake task